AviatrixSystems/Docs/HowTos/ipmotion.rst

 --------------

  1. Identify an on-prem subnet where you plan to migrate VMs.
 For example, the subnet is 172.16.1.0/24.
  #.
 Create a AWS VPC with a public subnet that has identical CIDR as the on-prem subnet where migration is to take place.
 For example, create a VPC 172.16.0.0/16 with a public subnet 172.16.1.0/24.
+Note the migrated EC2 instances do not need to take public IP addresses.

  #.
 Deploy Aviatrix virtual appliance CloudN in the on-premise subnet.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.
 AWS reserves `five IP addresses <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html#vpc-sizing-ipv4>`__ on a given subnet, make sure CloudN IP address is not any one of them.